magicsandbox-ai/magicsandbox/packages/js/docs/docs.md

 - `name`: the user's username
 - `userBalance`: the user's balance
-- `userBalanceRemainingDays`: the number of days remaining until the user's balance resets. `undefined` for unauthenticated users.
+- `userBalanceRemainingDays`: the number of days remaining until the user's balance resets. `undefined` for unauthenticated users

 The Assistant is responsible for setting `_app` with `requestUrlParams`.